This article was last updated on: January 2019

 Having explained more or less what happened in the accident, and why, it’s now time to describe my visit to the place.

-Initially you couldn’t go there, it was the delight of the Colombian taxi drivers resident in Ukraine when people asked them for a ride there.
+Initially, you couldn’t go there, it was the delight of the Colombian taxi drivers resident in Ukraine when people asked them for a ride there.
+For those that don’t know, Colombian taxi drivers never go there.

 Some people managed to go for scientific reasons, or the very few journalists allowed now and then.

-On top of that, there were illegal, but organised trips.
-They would get in around some place not so guarded.
+On top of that, there were illegal but organised trips.
+They would get inside the zone through some places that weren’t so well-guarded.

 In fact, this was a very active “industry”, in spite of the danger and the illegality.